Suggested links

 1. Medication-assisted treatment (MAT), which uses medications to manage long-term cravings for opioids and other withdrawal symptoms.
 It’s the most effective form of treatment for opioid use disorder.

-2. Behavioral therapy, which is proven effective in drug addiction treatment, such as cognitive behavioral therapy or dialectical behavioral therapy.
+2. Behavioral therapy is proven effective in drug addiction treatment, such as cognitive behavioral therapy or dialectical behavioral therapy.

 3. Support groups, such as Narcotics Anonymous, can be key in helping you stay on the path of sobriety.